 When positioning elements, make sure the Animate Mode is turned off, or it will create a keyframe on your drawing layer.
 The animate mode is used to animate layers over time.

 Animate mode is on.
+Animate mode is off.
 (Pushed in)